mvolkmann/blog/src/web-components.md

 "are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps."

+Web components encapsulate their markup, styles, and functionality by using a "shadow DOM".

 Implementing a web component requires a bit more effort than implementing components using a framework like Svelte.
 The extra effort is worthwhile for components that will